Wind

 Solar Wind and Suprathermal Ion Composition Experiment (SMS)

-This function loads data from the Solar Wind and Suprathermal Ion Composition Instrument
+Load data from the WIND Solar Wind and Suprathermal Ion Composition Instrument

 Parameters:

 • suffix (str) – The tplot variable names will be given this suffix.
-By default, no suffix is added.
+Default: ‘’

 • get_support_data (bool) – Data with an attribute “VAR_TYPE” with a value of “support_data” will be loaded into tplot.
-By default, only loads in data with a “VAR_TYPE” attribute of “data”.
+Default: False

 • varformat (str) – The file variable formats to load into tplot.
 Wildcard character “*” is accepted.
-By default, all variables are loaded in.
+Default: None (all variables will be loaded)

-• varnames (list of str) – List of variable names to load (if not specified, all data variables are loaded)
+• varnames (list of str) – List of variable names to load (if empty list or not specified, all data variables are loaded) Default: [] (all variables will be loaded)

 Return type: